top of page

 Intergenerational Learning Collaborative

-The Intergenerational Learning Collaborative is a hands-on medical education program to help medical students understand and challenge negative views about aging.
+The Intergenerational Learning Collaborative is a hands-on health education program to help students at SUNY Downstate Health Sciences University understand and challenge negative views about aging.

-• Receive 4M training to support their medical learning.
+• Receive 4Ms training to support their healthcare learning.

-• Work in small groups (3-5 students) at participating senior centers.
+• Work in small groups (3-5 students) at participating older adult centers.

 • Learn from older adults about the lived experiences of aging in Brooklyn.

-• Teach older adults about healthy aging and age-friendly and dementia care.
+• Teach older adults about healthy aging, age-friendly care, and dementia care.

-• Assess seniors’ social vulnerabilities and link them to community resources.
+• Assess older adults’ social determinants of health, "SDoH," and link them to community resources.

-• Work with the Senior Center staff to create a calendar of educational and physical activities that meet the needs of seniors to support healthy aging.
+• Work with staff at centers to create a calendar of educational and physical activities that meet the needs of older adults to support healthy aging.

 SIGN UP FOR E-MAILS REMINDERS